phthinh/soric_project/README.md

   -  Install and integrate the caravel system
   -  Build the Sky130 PDK

 - Run tests on Soric.
 Notes that Soric includes two cores of which functions are verified with more comprehensive tests on other repos.
-For example, the ibex core and crypto core are tested in lowrisc ibex [2], and crypto-ibex-test [3].
+For example, the ibex core and crypto core are tested in lowrisc ibex [2], and crypto ibex [3].
 Here are the tests for the integration of Soric into the caravel user project.

   - To test memory access from the caravel systems to the Soric's srams